 Hema 4x4 Explorer

-The new app by Hema has not received any better positive response in the market than the previous app.
+This next app by Hema has not received any better positive response in the market than the previous app.
 Despite moving from raster maps to vector maps (an improvement in theory), the map detail is greatly criticised for being too "sanitised" and lacks contrast at low zoom scales making readability very difficult when driving.
-Issues with the being charged for the Pro Subscription to access the Hema Cloud remain unchanged.
-Hema customers still rate the new app at 2 out of 5 stars in the app stores and comments about no support or poor support are common.
+Issues with then being charged for the Pro Subscription to access the Hema Cloud remain unchanged.
+Hema customers still rate this newer app at 2 out of 5 stars in the app stores and comments about no support or poor support are common.

 Hema 4WD Maps iOS App